+We can give some kinds of accommodations (e.g., extra late days) in some cases.
 We can only help if you tell us something is going on.

-Now is a great time to:

-Ask DRS for accommodations if you think you might need formal ones.
+Now is a great time to: Ask DRS for accommodations if you think you might need formal ones.
 Start looking for a study group!